MonsieurSpam/ME135FinalProject/computer_vision/README.md

 - change `cap = cv2.VideoCapture(0)` if it's not using the right camera
 - change `detected_color` to choose different colors
-- change `vis` to turn off the real-time visualization of the detected output
+- change `visualize` to turn off the real-time visualization of the detected output